Please read through these guidelines carefully before completing your form as inadequate information may delay your project.

 2.2 Estimated start date

 - Please be aware that data collection may not begin until Full Approval from the Committee has been granted.
-Please check the date of the next HSSREC meeting and remember that although feedback from the meeting will be sent to you as soon as possible, this may take a few days.
+Please check the date of the next HSSREC meeting and remember that although feedback from the meeting will be sent to you as soon as possible, this may take up to 10 working days.
 It should also be taken into account that you may need to make amendments to your application, following Committee feedback, before Full Approval is granted.

 2.5 Type of Project